CarolineHusky/carodraw/documentation/types.md

 ```python
 	origin: Shape
 ```
-The first shape the Inwards leads back to
+The first shape the `Bridge` leads back to

 ```python
 	startPoint: StyledCut